 Sadly, these types of programs are not as commonly offered as they should be, but that isn’t necessarily bad news for you.

 If student loan assistance programs are something that you would like to see at your company, then make an appointment to speak with either your boss or to human resources.
 In this day and age, the competition for the best employees is fierce, and employers are always looking for ways to keep employees happy.
 In some cases, it may even be cheaper than a raise.

 It’s also worth mentioning your interest in such programs while negotiating your salary and benefits package for a new job.
 They may include it as an additional benefit.

 If your employer already provides these benefits, that’s fantastic!
 You’re already one step closer to being unburdened by student debt.
 If you’re curious about how to finish the job and free yourself from student debt completely, one great way to do that is Student Loan Refinancing.
-You can learn more here.
+Learn more about the benefits of student loan refinancing.